 Manhole cover in Schwerin

-Manhole cover at Prague main railway station
+Manhole cover in Prague

 Manhole cover in Jena